 As required, reasonable notice for review and comment of this CAPER was provided.
-Public notice of the comment period was published in the Tampa Bay Times on December 10, 2023, and in Tre Magazine on December 8, 2023, advising of the availability of this performance report for viewing and public comment from December 10 to December 24, 2023.
+Public notice of the comment period was published in the Tampa Bay Times on January 12, 2025, advising of the availability of this performance report for viewing and public comment from January 13 to January 27, 2025.
 A notice was also placed on the County website.
 A copy of the CAPER was available for review during the 15-day comment period.
-Comments received: TBD.
+Comments received: No comments were received.